 # 3 – The Attic

 If that wasn’t cool enough, the room is littered with autographs on every single wall.
-Now many of these are just regular people writing on the walls similar to Disney fans leaving their mark on a painting of Tony Baxter, but we found many celebrities along the walls including the members of group Poison, Gwen Stafani and her band mates in No Doubt, Alice Cooper, Carlos Santana, Marshall Lytle (of “Rock Around the Clock” fame), the members of the comedy troupe Kids in the Hall and more.
+Now many of these are just regular people writing on the walls similar to Disney fans leaving their mark on a painting of Tony Baxter, but we found many celebrities along the walls including the members of group Poison, Gwen Stafani and her band mates in No Doubt, Alice Cooper, Carlos Santana, Marshall Lytle (of “Rock Around the Clock” fame), the members of the comedy troupe Kids in the Hall, Matt Lewis (Neville Longbottom in the Potter movies) and more.

 One of the autographs was from the singer Gavin Rossdale, who actually stood on the throne itself to write his name high up on the wall.
 A picture of Rossdale sitting in the throne is downstairs among the wall of photos of the musical acts that have played at the Hard Rock Live over the years.
 The throne itself is actually from the Broadway run of “The King and I” when it featured Yul Brynner in the starring role.
 I really enjoyed my time in The Attic as not only was it interesting being able to interact with all the various elements, but each item had a story behind it.
 Just fascinating stuff.